Papers, Publications and Presentations

 “Using High-Tech Maintenance To Achieve 99% Reliability” A two-hour Industrial Reliability seminar presented July 19, 2016 at Mountwest Community & Technical College.
 This seminar provided an overview of the process one maintenance department used to take a 250-employee, eastern Kentucky, chemical plant from “fighting fires” to world-class reliability in four years.
 It included brief introductions to: Vibration Analysis, Laser Alignments, Infrared Analysis, Time-Domain-Reflectometry, Ultrasonic Analysis, and Oil Analyses.

-"Mountwest Community & Technical College Professor Corrects 30-Year-Old Textbook Error" A December 10, 2018 Herald-Dispatch story about Dr. Robert L.Fischer discovering the failure mechanism for dielectric materials subjected to high voltages was not properly described in the 12th edition of Grob's Basic Electronics.
-A representative of McGraw-Hill's Science, Engineering and Mathematics Department has notified Fischer his alternate description of dielectric breakdown has been accepted by both the author and the publisher.
+"Mountwest Community & Technical College Professor Corrects 30-Year-Old Textbook Error" A December 10, 2018 Herald-Dispatch article about Dr. Robert L.Fischer discovering the failure mechanism for dielectric materials subjected to high voltages was not properly described in the 12th edition of Grob's Basic Electronics.
+A McGraw-Hill Science, Engineering and Mathematics Department representative notified Fischer his alternate description of dielectric breakdown has been accepted by both the author and the publisher.
 It will appear in future editions of the text.
-Fischer has been able to trace the error back to at least the 6th edition of the comprehensive, widely-used, college textbook.
+Fischer was able to trace the error back to at least the 6th edition of the comprehensive, widely-used, college textbook.
 The mistake had apparently gone unchallenged for 30 years.
 December 26 update: Subsequent to publication of this article, Fischer was notified the error had been printed since the 1959 edition of the book - nearly 60 years.